leothorp/fullstack-typescript-starter/README.md

 ### Initial Project Setup

 1. If you haven't already, follow the `Starting a project with this template` section above.
 Clone down your newly created repo.
+If desired, remove or replace all references in the project to the MIT License (`"license": "MIT"`) as needed.

 2. At project root:
    `touch .env.server.local .env.shared.local`